oeco/infoamazonia-maps/README.md

 More recent deforestation is powered by the postgis database, for the above reasons but also so that 'last3months' table retrieves the last 3 months of deforestation data, regardless of when the last import of data was.
 The desmata.sql database dump includes data from jan 2005 to mar 2012.

 You should now be able to open the project in TileMill.

 ### Updating deforestation

-To update the table, download and reproject the latest DETER update:
+To update the table, download the latest DETER update (the link is on [InfoAmazonia](http://infoamazonia.org/data/#deter-monthly) ).
+Then reproject :

 	ogr2ogr -s_srs EPSG:4291 -t_srs EPSG:900913 deter_june2012.shp deter_201206.shp

-Now you can run the following command from you bash shell (this example will import the DETER data from march 2012):
+Now you can run the following command from you bash shell (this example will import the DETER data from june 2012):

 	shp2pgsql -D -a deter_june2012.shp desmata | psql -d amazonia